lubenicapp/collectionist_test/README.md

 - `rails s` to run the webserver
 -  visit localhost:3000/shops/1/business_hours'

+you can also run `rspec --format d` to run tests

 ## Explanation on models and code

 The Shop model is associated with BusinessHour with a on-to-many relation.